Using Ibuprofen and Acetaminophen Together: A Pharmacist Explains

 Acetaminophen and ibuprofen are in different drug classes.
 They work in different ways and are metabolized in different ways, meaning it is OK to use them together when pain and fever relief from one agent isn't enough.

 A disclaimer here is that it's OK to use them together for short periods only.
 If your child needs either drug for several days, reach out to your doctor.
+Ibuprofen can only be used in patients older than 6 months of age.

 Having both drugs available gives parents more tools to fight off fever.
 For example, if acetaminophen doesn't get your child comfortable enough, parents can provide ibuprofen in the hopes that both drugs combined will do the job.
 This is known as dual therapy.

-Alternate therapy, or alternating between the two drugs, allows parents to treat with medicine more often because they can alternate agents if more treatment is needed, but the first medicine isn't due yet.
+Alternate therapy, or alternating between the two drugs, allows parents to treat with medicine more often because they can alternate agents if more treatment is needed but the first medicine isn't due yet.

 For example, acetaminophen at 7 AM, ibuprofen at 10 AM, acetaminophen again at 1 PM, etc. This allows for more around-the-clock coverage.

 You can also strategically plan around meals or bedtime.
 Ibuprofen lasts a bit longer, so I like to use it in the evening, hoping my children will sleep comfortably just a bit longer.
+Rest is essential for overcoming infections!

 Additionally, ibuprofen is best given with food, while acetaminophen is OK on an empty stomach.
 Therefore, acetaminophen is usually my drug of choice for overnight wake-ups.
+Staggering the two options around mealtimes gives you flexibility for optimal comfort.

-How Do You Use Acetaminophen and Ibuprofen Together?
+How do you use Acetaminophen and Ibuprofen Together?

 The biggest tip for using acetaminophen and ibuprofen is to write down the dose and time each medicine is given.
 Acetaminophen can be given every 4-6 hours, and ibuprofen every 6-8 hours.
 It's easy to mix them up, so jot it down!